ajitgoel/Notes/InterviewQuestions/Angular2/Notes.md

 **How will you convert an input to all lowercase?**

-lowercase filter is used to convert the input to all lowercase.
-In below example, we've added lowercase filter to an expression using pipe character.
+==lowercase filter is used to convert the input to all lowercase.== In below example, we've added lowercase filter to an expression using pipe character.
 Here we've added lowercase filter to print student name in all lowercase letters.

 ```
 <div>
    The name of this Tutorial is {{TutorialName}}